Special needs trust

-A special needs trust, also known in some jurisdictions as a supplemental needs trust, is a specialized trust that allows the disabled beneficiary to enjoy the use of property that is held in the trust for his or her benefit, while at the same time allowing the beneficiary to receive essential needs-based government benefits.
+A special needs trust, also known in some jurisdictions as a supplemental needs trust, is a specialized trust that allows the disabled beneficiary to enjoy the use of property that is held in the trust for their benefit, while at the same time allowing the beneficiary to receive essential needs-based government benefits.
 A Special Needs Trust is a specific type of irrevocable trust that exists under Common Law.
 Several Common Law nations have established specific statutes relative to the creation and use of Special Needs Trusts, and where they exist a Special Needs Trust will not be valid unless it comports with the requirements listed in the statute.
 The applicable Federal statute in the United States is found at Title 42 United States Code Section 1396p(d)(4)(A).
 Several States have established their own statutes.

 Generally, irrevocable trusts can be used for minors, beneficiaries with physical or mental challenges, and as a method of asset protection.
-In addition to the public benefits preservation reasons for such a trust, there are administrative advantages of using a trust to hold and manage property intended for the benefit of the beneficiary, especially if the beneficiary lacks the legal capacity to handle his or her own financial affairs.
+In addition to the public benefits preservation reasons for such a trust, there are administrative advantages of using a trust to hold and manage property intended for the benefit of the beneficiary, especially if the beneficiary lacks the legal capacity to handle their own financial affairs.
 Special needs trusts may also be useful for people who are planning for possible future disability.